Abdulrahman-Gamil/APU-BAT---CYBER-TRADITIONAL-BATTLE/AR congkak/B-A-T cipher/writeup.md

     ![image](https://github.com/user-attachments/assets/f7f19604-aa54-4468-9df8-237d00b93583)

-‎1.‎	BBB converts to 000 in base-3, which corresponds to the letter A (assuming A = ‎‎0).‎ ‎2.‎	ATB converts to 102 in base-3, which corresponds to the letter P.‎ ‎3.‎	TBT converts to 201 in base-3, which corresponds to the letter U.‎ ‎4.‎	BBA converts to 001 in base-3, which corresponds to the letter B.‎ ‎5.‎	BBB converts to 000 in base-3, which corresponds to the letter A.‎ ‎6.‎	TBA converts to 201 in base-3, which corresponds to the letter T.‎
+‎1.‎	BBB converts to 000 in base-3, which corresponds to the letter A (assuming A = ‎‎0).‎

+‎2.‎	ATB converts to 102 in base-3, which corresponds to the letter P.‎

+‎3.‎	TBT converts to 201 in base-3, which corresponds to the letter U.
+‎

+‎4.‎	BBA converts to 001 in base-3, which corresponds to the letter B.‎

+‎5.‎	BBB converts to 000 in base-3, which corresponds to the letter A.‎

+‎6.‎	TBA converts to 201 in base-3, which corresponds to the letter T.‎

 Decoded Result:‎